syncfusion-content/wpf-docs/wpf/Double-TextBox/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance in WPF DoubleTextBox control | Syncfusion
+title: Appearance in WPF Double TextBox control | Syncfusion
-description: Learn about Appearance support in Syncfusion WPF DoubleTextBox control and more details about the control features.
+description: Learn about Appearance support in Syncfusion WPF Double TextBox control and more.
 platform: wpf
 control: DoubleTextBox
 documentation: ug
 ---

-# Appearance in WPF DoubleTextBox
+# Appearance in WPF Double TextBox

 This section deals with the appearance of `DoubleTextBox` control and contains the following topics.